 Look over the idiom examples in these conversations.
-Seeing the way idioms and phrasal verbs are used can help you understand them better than just studying a list of meanings.
+Seeing how we use idioms and phrasal verbs in conversation can help you learn them.
+It's much more useful than studying a list of meanings.

-(If Mr. Anderson's receptionist, Susan, did not know Joan well, she might ask a little more formally: "Would you like to leave a message?”)
+(If Mr. Anderson's receptionist, Susan, did not know Joan well, she might ask it a little more formally.
+"Would you like to leave a message?”)

-The next phone conversation is an informal way to discuss business with an acquaintance (someone on friendly terms, but not a close friend.)
+The next phone conversation is an informal way to discuss business with an acquaintance.
+(That's someone on friendly terms, but not a close friend.)